fakero0t/game_city/cursor_implementation_prompt.md

 ---

 ## Project Context
-This is an existing Godot 4.x educational game called "Vocabulary Cat" for children aged 8-11.
+This is an existing Godot 4.x educational game called "Vocabulary Zoo" for children aged 8-11.
 We have updated multiple game screens with bug fixes and visual improvements.

 ---